Abdul-medizo-kamara/Dissertation_2024/README.md

 - Can View Donation Request made by donor and can approve or reject that request based on disease of donor.
 - If Donation Request approved by admin then that unit of blood added to blood stock of that blood group.
 - If Donation Request rejected by admin then 0 unit of blood added to stock.
-- Can View Blood Request made by donor / patient and can approve or reject that request.
+- Can View Blood Request made by donor / MRC and can approve or reject that request.
 - If Blood Request approved by admin then that unit of blood reduced from blood stock of that blood group.
 - If Blood Request rejected by admin then 0 unit of blood reduced from stock.
 - Can see history of blood request.